Pacific Saury "Tsumire" Fish Ball Soup

 - Soy sauce

-Make the fish balls.
+Make the [Fish balls].
 Cut off the heads of the fish and remove the guts.
 Thoroughly wash out the belly, then fillet.
 Slice away the ribs and chop up the fillets.
-Pound the chopped fish with a knife to mince.
+Mince the fish with a knife.
 Transfer the minced fish to a suribachi grinding bowl and grind until sticky.
-Add the miso and continue to grind and combine.
-Add the beaten egg and negi.
+Add the miso and continue to grind together.
+Add the beaten egg and minced Japanese leek.

 After removing the heads and guts, place the fish on the cutting board so that the belly is towards you and the tail is facing left.
 Insert your knife from the head end and draw the blade along the backbone as far as the tail to separate the top fillet.
 Turn over and repeat the process to remove the bottom fillet.
-Grind the chopped fillets until smooth and sticky so that adding the egg will be sufficient to hold it together without having to add starch.
+Once the fish is ground until smooth and sticky with no clumps, the beaten egg will be enough to hold it together without having to add any starch.

 Boil the green beans in lightly salted water and cut diagonally into 3-4 cm lengths.

-Pour 1200-1400 ml of water into a pot, add the konbu, carrots, daikon and gobo and place over heat.
+Pour 1200-1400 ml of water into a pot, add the konbu, carrots, daikon, konnyaku and gobo, and place over heat.
 When it comes to a boil, remove the konbu and, with a spoon, form the fish paste into bite-size balls and gently add to the soup.
-When the fish balls float to the surface, add 3 tablespoons of soy sauce and season with salt.
+When the fish balls float to the surface, add 3 tbsp of soy sauce and season with salt.

 Serve in individual bowls and garnish with green beans.

-[Suribachi] A mortar.
-Japanese mortars have radial patterned dents on the inner side to make ingredients into particulate pieces or paste.
+A suribachi is equivalent to a mortar.
+Japanese mortars have radial patterned dents on the inner side to grind ingredients or make paste.